oxai/wildfire/docs/satellites/index.md

 - **[Copernicus](https://scihub.copernicus.eu/)**

     Provides APIs for Sentinel products.

 - **[Earth Explorer](https://earthexplorer.usgs.gov/)**

     Visualises satellite images.
 There isn't an official public API for bulk-downloading images.

 Out of the above, we implemented downloading functionalities for both Google Earth Engine and Sentinel Hub.
-Below, we describe how you can use our download tools.

 ## Google Earth Engine
-Google Earth Engine (GEE) is probably the best platform to use for projects involving satellite image analysis.
+Google Earth Engine (GEE) is probably the most comprehensive platform to use for projects involving satellite image analysis.
 They provide an [interactive coding environment](https://code.earthengine.google.com/) where you can filter and preprocess images, and see the visualisation results immediately overlaid on top of Google Maps.